Portfolio

 My Role

-My role on this project is that of both product manager and designer.
-These roles include user research, concepting the feature list, and creating the UI and visual design.
-My partner in this project handles the development of both the front and back end.
+My role in this project is that of both product manager and designer.
+My responsibilities included user research, concepting the feature list, and creating the UI and visual design.
+My partner in this project handled the development of both the front and back end.

 Project Goals